garrandall/popular-music-data/tracks/the-only-exception-glee-cast.md

-and we've got to find other ways to make it alone keep a straight face and i've always lived like this, keeping a comfortable distance and up until now I had sworn to myself that I'm content with loneliness because none of it was ever worth the risk
+and we've got to find other ways to make it alone keep a straight face and I've always lived like this, keeping a comfortable distance and up until now I had sworn to myself that I'm content with loneliness because none of it was ever worth the risk